Cashless Payment in Japan: What’s Available & How to Use It

 Wanna go cashless in Japan?
 You have options.
 Almost too many, in fact.
 Here's what's available - for both tourists and residents.

 One of the more pressing concerns when visiting or living in Japan is: how do you pay for things?
 Not too long ago, the most ready answer was cold, hard cash.
 But a sharp move towards contactless payments has fostered a dizzying array of options.
-Here’s a rundown of the options available – and how ubiquitous they are – for both tourists and residents.
+Here’s a rundown of what’s available for cashless payment in Japan – and how ubiquitous they are – for both tourists and residents.

-Mobile payment and electronic money payment methods accepted at a store in Tokyo
+Mobile payment and electronic money payment methods accepted at a store in Tokyo.
+(Cashless payment in Japan)

 A banner outside of Maruetsu Petit, a grocery store chain in Japan, showing the dozen+ electronic money and mobile payment methods the store accepts (credit card options not listed).